Leptacme cuongi

-Leptacme cuongi is a species of air-breathing land snail, a terrestrial gastropod mollusk in the family Clausiliidae, the door snails.
+Leptacme cuongi is a species of air-breathing land snail, a terrestrial gastropod mollusc in the family Clausiliidae, the door snails.

 This species is known to occur in a limestone area in Thanh Hóa Province, Vietnam.
 The shell is high-spired and slender with numerous whorls, and is usually a little over 10 mm in length.
 When the species was described in 2007, as well as a detailed shell description, full accounts of the reproductive system and the radula of this species were also given.

 The specific name cuongi is in honor of the biologist Duong Ngoc Cuong, who works at the Institute of Ecology and Biological Resources in Hanoi, Vietnam, and who is a friend of the first author.